\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

 \section{Computational Linguistic Perspectives on LLMs \& (Non-)Standard Language}

-Underlying those generative AI systems that generate text, Large Language Models (LLMs) have demonstrated remarkable capabilities in what computational linguistics refers to as high-resource linguistic environments~\citep{humanitys_last_exam}, especially English.
+Underlying those generative AI systems that generate text, LLMs have demonstrated remarkable capabilities in what computational linguistics refers to as high-resource linguistic environments~\citep{humanitys_last_exam}, especially English.
 However, their deployment across the global linguistic landscape remains deeply asymmetrical.
 In computational linguistic terms, the ``digital divide'' between languages has translated into lesser-used languages in the digital sphere becoming classed as \textit{Under-Resourced Languages} (URLs), lacking representative training data and thus \textit{language resources}.
-At the same time, these languages are impaired by Anglo-centric architectural biases of LLMs which negatively affect performance~\citep{globalmmlu}.
-While this challenge is substantial for national or regional minority languages, like Irish or Basque, non-standardized dialects and varieties such as South Tyrolean or Kurdish varieties have been barely considered when evaluating factors such as LLM performance, even though LLMs can work to some degree in such languages~\citep{faisal-etal-2025-dialectal}.
-Applying LLMs to these languages is often complex due to issues such as the lack of formal orthographies, diglossic tension with standard versions (like Standard German)~\citep{lin-etal-2025-construction} and they are even frequently deliberately excluded from the massive web-scrapes that form LLM training sets~\citep{the_pile}.
+At the same time, these languages are impaired by Anglo-centric architectural biases of LLMs, which negatively affect performance~\citep{globalmmlu}.
+It has been shown that models will produce responses that are not valid in the cultural context of the language, thus reducing diversity and leading to stereotyping~\citep{veselovsky-etal-2026-localized}.
+While this challenge is substantial for regional minority languages, like Basque, or even lesser-used national languages such as Irish or Estonian, non-standardized dialects and varieties have been barely considered when evaluating factors such as LLM performance, even though LLMs can work to some degree in such languages~\citep{faisal-etal-2025-dialectal}.
+Applying LLMs to these languages is often complex due to issues such as the lack of formal orthographies, diglossic tension with standard versions (like Standard German~\citep{lin-etal-2025-construction}) and they are even frequently deliberately excluded from the massive web-scrapes that form LLM training sets~\citep{the_pile}.
 Consequently, these languages face a double marginalization where both the data scarcity and the structural assumptions of modern NLP fail to capture their unique phonetic, syntactic, and cultural nuances.
 We see three main areas where current research on LLMs can be improved for non-standard languages: The architecture of LLMs, especially around the tokenization of the input text, the handling of morphological complexity and orthographic variation, and the creation of relevant benchmarks.